SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 ![image](https://github.com/igiannakas/OrcaSlicer/assets/59056762/3958deb5-fbc3-4d07-8903-4575033717fd)

-The time taken to declerate to this new speed would be 0.08 seconds, derived from the following equation:
+The time taken to decelerate to this new speed would be 0.08 seconds, derived from the following equation:

 ![image](https://github.com/igiannakas/OrcaSlicer/assets/59056762/ea9f19b4-defe-4656-9ecc-a6576c87d8e0)

-A printer printing at 200mm/sec with a 0.42 line width and 0.16 layer height would be extruding plastic at approx 12.16mm3/sec as can also seen from the below visual.
+A printer printing at 200mm/sec with a 0.42 line width and 0.16 layer height would be extruding plastic at approx. 12.16mm3/sec as can also be seen from the below visual.

 ![image](https://github.com/igiannakas/OrcaSlicer/assets/59056762/83242b26-7174-4da1-b815-d9fcec767bcd)